Mahh0/Web-Scraping-French-Presidential-Agenda/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project is a project for the semesters 3 & 4 for <a href="https://iut-blois.univ-tours.fr/version-francaise/formations/dut-reseaux-et-telecommunications">IUT R&T Of Blois</a>
+This project is a project for the semesters 3 & 4 for IUT.

 The goal of this project is to scrape datas from <a href="https://www.elysee.fr/agenda">French Presidential Agenda Website</a>.
 This projects was built with VSCode, Java, <a href="https://jsoup.org/">Jsoup Library</a>, a <a href="https://www.mysql.com/fr/">MySql Database</a>.